 It is therefore not surprising that we are seeing a 10% drop in retail sales.

 As of the early 2020s, the global cost per click (CPC) for Facebook ads has declined, as have Facebook ad costs across the board.

 Will it stay that way forever?
 Probably not.
-Assuming Facebook's ad platform still exists in 2021 and beyond, it is more likely that companies will adjust and fine-tune their Facebook ad strategies, increasing competition among advertisers and thus costs again.
+Assuming Facebook's ad platform still exists in 2023 and beyond, it is more likely that companies will adjust and tweak their Facebook ad strategies, increasing competition among advertisers and thus costs again.

 According to Facebook research, "About 89% of advertisers say they have taken action with their budgets in response to COVID-19; with 45% saying they have adjusted the use of media type or shifted budget between media types."